-Number of Financial and non- ARTS & CULTURE Artists and arts & R60 000 All Local Ongoing & Ward PROPOSED PROPOSED DATE VENUE & TIME Community Structures Supported (Arts and Culture Forums & Cooperatives provided with support per annum.)
-Cooperatives Provided with support per annum.)
-FORUMS Support to established structures from Ward, Local, District up to Provincial Level Cooperatives Provided with support per annum.)
-FORUMS Support to established structures from Ward, Local, District up to Provincial Level COOPERATIVES Mobilization of arts and culture organisations Facilitate the establishment of cooperatives Facilitate Training and registration of cooperatives Engagement and involvement of SEDA, DEDT & palities Ongoing

-✓ Support to cooperatives- funding , link to markets and relevant structures ✓ Monitor trained and registered cooperatives to ensure sustainability. ✓ Expose cooperatives to potential funding agencies

-PERFORMANCE INDICATOR INDICATOR PURPOSE OR IMPORTANCE ACTIVITIES BENEFICIARIES BUDGET LM & Ward PROPOSED DATE PROPOSED VENUE & TIME Number of Schools where arts, culture and heritage Programs were rolled out Quality of Education in ✓ Convene consultative meetings ✓ Convene preparatory meetings with stakeholders ✓ Identification and mobilisation of participants ✓ Identification and mobilisation of legends/ Arts Ambassadors ✓ Implement the project Learners R50 000 Identified wards and all Local Municipalities Ongoing TBC
+PERFORMANCE INDICATOR INDICATOR PURPOSE OR IMPORTANCE ACTIVITIES BENEFICIARIES BUDGET LM & Ward PROPOSED DATE PROPOSED VENUE & TIME Number of Community Structures Supported (Arts and Culture Forums & Cooperatives provided with support per annum.) financial support to formal Arts and Culture structures that serve as advisory panels to the Department as well as Cooperatives ARTS & CULTURE FORUMS Support to established structures from Ward, Local, District up to Provincial Level COOPERATIVES ✓ Mobilization of arts and culture organisations ✓ Facilitate the establishment of cooperatives ✓ Facilitate Training and registration of cooperatives ✓ Engagement and involvement of SEDA, DEDT & NYDA ✓ Support to cooperatives- funding, link to markets and Artists and arts & culture organisations R60 000 All Local Municipalities Inkosi Langalibalele Ongoing relevant structures ✓ Monitor trained and registered cooperatives to ensure sustainability. ✓ Expose cooperatives to potential funding agencies PERFORMANCE INDICATOR INDICATOR PURPOSE OR IMPORTANCE ACTIVITIES BENEFICIARIES BUDGET LM & Ward PROPOSED DATE PROPOSED VENUE & TIME Number of Schools where arts, culture and heritage Programs were rolled out The improvement of the ✓ Convene consultative meetings ✓ Convene preparatory meetings with stakeholders ✓ Identification and mobilisation of participants ✓ Identification and mobilisation of legends/ Arts Ambassadors ✓ Implement the project Learners R50 000 Identified wards and all Local Municipalities Ongoing TBC